DatBogie/PyaiiTTS/README.md

 *Or or...*

 ## Build Version from ZIP Archive
-> [!Note]
+> [!Tip]
-This isn't very usefull anymore.
-Please just use [PyaiiTTS-Installer](https://github.com/DatBogie/PyaiiTTS-Installer/releases).
+This isn't very useful anymore.
+Please just use [the installer](https://github.com/DatBogie/PyaiiTTS-Installer/releases).

-&nbsp;
 1. Download the ZIP archive of the version you would like (you can find those [here](https://github.com/DatBogie/PyaiiTTS/releases)) and extract its contents into a folder.
 2. Download the `requirements.txt` file from this repo [here](requirements.txt) and put it in the folder your extracted into above.
 3. Download the build script for your OS from this repo and place it in the aformentioned folder.